 - Preheat the oven to 180 Celsius / 350 Fahrenheit.

 - Mix the almond flour and the baking powder in a bowl.

 - Add the beaten eggs, melted butter and grated cheese and blend using an electric mixer until you have a crumbly dough and the grated cheese is broken down into smaller pieces.

-- Form 12 balls of circa 30g each and flatten onto a baking sheet lined with parchment paper.
+- Form 12 balls of 30g each and flatten onto a baking sheet lined with parchment paper.
 Thickness is about 1 inch.